Region: Interlaken, Jungfrau Region, Switzerland

 This is a tough walk to the Kleine Scheidegg, especially with over 13kg’s on your back, not dangerous or anything just very steep in places and very long and winding, but that’s part of the challenge isn’t it.

-That night before we stayed at the ‘Sunstar Hotel & SPA‘ in Grindelwald, opposite the North Face of the Eiger.
+We stayed at the ‘Sunstar Hotel & SPA‘ in Grindelwald, opposite the North Face of the Eiger.

 If this is helpful to you, we stayed in an area called Grindelwald in the Jungfrau Region.
 We booked a couple of rooms, and enjoyed the incredible view from our balcony of The North Face of the Eiger.
 The hotel was very clean, very warm, and had the best spa and pool you could dream of.